hasibzunair/pynotify/README.md

+## pynotify

-## pynotify - A Python package built to send email notifications which can be integrated into any existing piece of software.
+A Python package built to send email notifications which can be integrated into any existing piece of python software.

-## Functionalities
+## Features

 Sends a simple email with a subject and a message body.
 ```python